chilicoder/study-wpm-workbook/README.md

 As less and less of the solution is known, the impact of non-value-added work on project success becomes more and more of a factor.
 Time has been wasted.
 APM models are better equipped than TPM models to handle this uncertainty and the complexity that results from it. __The models are built on the assumption that the solution has to be discovered__

-APM processes expect and embrace change as a way to find a better solution and as a way to maximize business value within time and budget constraints.
+APM processes expect and embrace change as a way to find a better solution and as a way to maximise business value within time and budget constraints.
 That means choosing and continually changing the PMLC model to increase the business value that will result from the project.
-Realize that to some extent __scope is a variable__ in the complex project management world.
+Realise that to some extent __scope is a variable__ in the complex project management world.

 Risk versus the Complexity/Uncertainty Domain. the PMLC model becomes more flexible and lighter.
 At the same time, project risk increases.
 Risk increases in relation to the extent to which the solution is not known.
 On balance, that means more effort should be placed on risk management as the project moves through APM and looks more like an xPM project.
 There will be less experience with these risks because they are specific to the product being developed.
 In xPM and MPx projects, risk is the highest because you are in an R & D environment.
 Process risk is almost nonexistent because the ultimate in flexibility has been reached in this quadrant but product risk is extremely high.

 Team Cohesiveness
-The team becomes more self-organizing, self-sufficient, and self-directing as the project moves across the quadrants. *It is highly recommended that APM, xPM, and MPx teams be co-located.*
+The team becomes more self-organising, self-sufficient, and self-directing as the project moves across the quadrants. *It is highly recommended that APM, xPM, and MPx teams be co-located.*

 > And it is hardly recommended that the team is formed and built.
 The more people know each other the less is the requirement of colocation.
-Of couse it is better to have all members sit together or nearby.
+Of cause it is better to have all members sit together or nearby.
 But if it is not achievable, then we need to facilitate special team building activities.
-Invite people in one place; orginize business trips between offices.
-People instatiate communication, trust and respect between each other much easier and faster then they physically do some activities together (especially if they succeed).
+Invite people in one place; organise business trips between offices.
+People instantiate communication, trust and respect between each other much easier and faster then they physically do some activities together (especially if they succeed).

-> Moreover, if you team consist of people with different culture, your team building activities must be signtifically intenced.
+> Moreover, if you team consist of people with different culture, your team building activities must be significally intended.
 The risk that people won't achieve effective communication and form team increases.

-> If you failed to organize your people as a team, it is better to devide tasks into separated.
+> If you failed to organise your people as a team, it is better to divide tasks into separated.
 Otherwise, the probability of conflicts will be very high, increasing the probability of fail for the project.

 Communications.
 Top 10 reasons for project failure as reported in the Standish Group CHAOS 2010 Report: